fragcolor-xyz/shards/docs/docs/contribute/docs/making-changes.md

 After the change:
 ![Source file edited](assets/changes_changed.png)

-And now let's go to our local URL to preview this change.
+And now, let's go to our local URL to preview this change.

 ![Change previewed live](assets/changes_previewed.png)